Eaman20/Project-Purple-Cow/solution.md

 Runs the app in the development mode.<br />
 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## Future updates
+The same functionality could be used to count instances of covid cases, If each zipcode has a key, we will be able to track the amount of covid cases in each zipcode. we can also track crime rates in different zipcodes.

+### Assumptions
+NO DB: Needed functionality is accomplished with just the CountApi.

+## Available Scripts

+In the project directory, you can run:

 ### `npm test`